mohan-chinnappan-n/FSCConfigUI/docs/hhrollup/README.md

 ## FSC Household Rollup for the given Household in realtime

 ### Overview
-- System performs the rollup required for the Household the user currently viewing
+- System performs on-demand rollup required for the Household the user currently viewing
-- Make use of the FSC RBL configs to trigger the required rollups for the household in context
+- Makes use of the out-of-the-box FSC RBL configs to trigger the required rollups for the household in context

 ### Demo